MJHDrummond/weather-page/README.md

 This project was used as an introduction to GitHub Pages and Render.

-GitHub pages serves as the frontend where the user can enter a datetime to show the weather in The Netherlands.
+GitHub pages (now using React) serves as the frontend where the user can enter a datetime to show the weather in The Netherlands.

 Render is used to host and deploy the FastAPI backend which fetches the data.